ddmms/mlip-testing/docs/source/developer_guide/get_started.rst

 --------------------------

-Packages in the ``docs`` dependency group install `Sphinx <https://www.sphinx-doc.org>`_ and other Python packages required to build ``ml-peg``'s documentation.
+Packages in the ``docs`` dependency group install `Sphinx <https://www.sphinx-doc.org>`_ and other Python packages required to build ML-PEG's documentation.

 It is also necessary to `install pandoc <https://pandoc.org/installing.html>`_ on your system.